Félix Hernández: 2019 season

 On March 9, manager Scott Servais announced that Marco Gonzales would be the Opening Day starter in Tokyo, Japan, ending Hernández's streak of 10 consecutive Opening Day starts, a feat which had been accomplished by only 6 other pitchers in history.
 Hernández began the 2019 season against the Los Angeles Angels as the Mariners' number 5 starter in the rotation, pitching 5.1 innings allowing 3 runs (only 1 earned) on 7 hits and 4 strikeouts.

 On May 11 against the Boston Red Sox, Hernández recorded his 2,500th strikeout by striking out Michael Chavis, becoming the sixth-youngest pitcher in Major League history to reach the 2,500 strikeout mark.
 However, he was placed on the 10-day injured list after the start with a right shoulder strain.
 In June, he went on a rehabilitation assignment with the Triple-A Tacoma Rainiers.

 On September 26, 2019, Hernández pitched in his final game of the season in a 3–1 loss to the Oakland Athletics.
 In the game, he threw for 5 1/3 innings, gave up 5 hits, 3 runs and walked 4 batters while striking out 3.
 Hernández ended the 2019 season with a 1–8 record, 57 strikeouts, and an ERA of 6.40 in 71 2/3 innings.
-On October 31, Hernández became a free agent.
+On October 31, Hernández became a free agent at age 33.